aw09/PersonalFinance/README.md

 - Database migrations are handled with Alembic.
 Use `alembic revision --autogenerate -m "message"` to create new migrations when models change.
 - The Gemini integration expects receipt images as bytes (e.g. via multipart upload).
 It sends the raw image to the API and prompts Gemini for structured JSON.
 Inspect `app/services/llm.py` for details and safeguards.
-- The Telegram bot uses long polling and talks to the API endpoints.
-Adjust handlers or move to webhooks if you host it elsewhere.
+- The Telegram bot runs in webhook mode via `POST /api/telegram/webhook/{TELEGRAM_WEBHOOK_SECRET}`.
+Ensure `BACKEND_BASE_URL` points to a publicly reachable HTTPS endpoint before enabling it.

 ## Next steps